Robin Grammer Jr.: Immigration

-Grammer opposed a bill introduced in the 2017 legislative session that would have made Maryland a sanctuary state.
+During the 2017 legislative session, Grammer opposed a bill that would have made Maryland a sanctuary state.
 The legislature initially passed the bill in both chambers, but failed to override the governor's veto.
-Grammer also opposed an executive order signed by Baltimore County executive Kevin Kamenetz that formalized police policy on undocumented immigrants in Baltimore County.
+In April 2017, he opposed an executive order signed by Baltimore County executive Kevin Kamenetz that formalized police policy on undocumented immigrants in Baltimore County.
+In November 2025, Grammer opposed a bill to ban 287(g) program agreements in Maryland, saying that restricting the program could put communities at risk.

 Marijuana

 Grammer is a member of the House Cannabis Referendum and Legalization Work Group and the Marijuana Legalization Work Group.
-In 2015, Grammer voted alongside six other Republicans for a bill that would decriminalize the possession of marijuana paraphernalia.
-During the 2020 legislative session, Grammer cosponsored legislation that would medical marijuana to be administered at schools.
-Grammer does not support preventing medical marijuana patients from owning guns, saying that it limits their job opportunities and sporting activities.
+In 2015, he voted alongside six other Republicans for a bill that would decriminalize the possession of marijuana paraphernalia.
+During the 2020 legislative session, Grammer supported the "Connor's Courage Act", which would allow medical marijuana to be administered at schools.